 Beth, Living with HAE and caring for her son who has HAE

 Misdiagnosis is common

-HAE symptoms can look very similar to the symptoms of other, more common conditions.
-As a result, one survey showed up to 65% of people with HAE have been misdiagnosed.
-Most commonly, skin HAE attacks are mistaken for allergic reactions.
-Abdominal attacks are also confused with appendicitis or irritable bowel syndrome.
+In a 2010 online survey of 313 patients, up to 65% of the participants had been misdiagnosed with another condition prior to receiving their HAE diagnosis.
+Most commonly, skin attacks were mistaken for allergic reactions.
+Abdominal attacks were also confused with appendicitis or irritable bowel syndrome.

 Diagnosing HAE with normal C1-INH

 It can be more complicated diagnosing HAE with normal C1-INH (Type III HAE), because C4 and C1 esterase inhibitor are at normal levels and work the way they should.
 So, the blood test used to confirm Types I and II can't be used.
 Instead, a diagnosis is based on other findings, like symptoms, family history, how you respond to certain medications and genetic testing.